-\textbf{Access control.} Access conrol becomes crucial when orchestrators or shared memory modules manage permissions for agents with distinct capabilities and responsibilities.
-For instance, in systems like AutoGen and CrewAI where agents take on specialized roles (e.g., summarizer, planner, coder); enforcing principle-of-least-privilege access prevents privilege escalation and unauthorized tool invocation \cite{wu2023autogen}.
+\textbf{Access control.} Access control is highly important when orchestrators or shared memory modules manage permissions for agents with distinct capabilities and responsibilities.
+For instance, in systems like AutoGen and CrewAI where agents take on specialized roles (e.g., summarizer, planner, coder); enforcing \textit{principle-of-least-privilege} access prevents privilege escalation and unauthorized tool invocation \cite{wu2023autogen}.
 Agent-based access control policies, often aligned with Role-Based Access Control (RBAC) \cite{khan2024role} and Attribute-Based Access Control (ABAC) \cite{khan2024role} paradigms, can dynamically restrict which agents may access sensitive APIs, files, or memory buffers, based on contextual trust levels.